elan-ev/tobira/docs/auth/jwt.md

   <property name="nameMapping" value="['name'].asString()" />
   <property name="emailMapping" value="['username'].asString() + '@tobira.invalid'" />
   ```
-  *Note*: this way, the Tobira username (which is given by the its login provider) is trusted in Opencast.
+  *Note*: this way, the Tobira username (which is given by its login provider) is trusted in Opencast.
-  Be aware of what this means for your installation.
+You should think about the consequences this might have for the security of your installation!

 - Regarding `claimConstraints`, you don't really have to check anything.
 But you can use this:
   ```xml